 Recent modern renovation of the park gave it much more original look after commercialization of the 1990s.
 It has got back its leisure and recreation concept, a new museum of modern art Garage and was united with Muzeon Park by a common pedestrian zone along the embankment.

 Park of Arts “Muzeon” founded in 1992 is Russia’s largest open-air museum of sculpture, unique in diversity of more than 1000 statures.
 They represent various periods of Russian sculpture:

 - the 1930s – 1950s Soviet propaganda and city-planing statures;

 - limestone park statures carved during sculptural symposiums in the 2000s in the open air museum-workshop.

-Central House of Artists located in the grounds of the Muzeon park was opened in 1979 as the platform for contemporary art – the Exhibition building of the Union of Artists & the Exhibition of Soviet Avantgarde collection of the Tretyakov Picture Gallery.
+The building of the New Tretyakov Gallery (former Central House of Artists) on the grounds of the Muzeon park was opened in 1979 as the platform for contemporary art – the Exhibition building of the Union of Artists & the Exhibition of Soviet Avantgarde collection of the Tretyakov Picture Gallery.

 Gorky park is Opened for visitors daily round the clockMuseum of the Gorky park Opened for visitors:

 Tuesdays – Sundays 11 am – 10 pm